lsst-it/ittn-026/index.rst

 - UPS room
 - Cooling room

-In the document, we will talk about the first 3 points and we will give information about the connections.
+This document will focus on the first 3 areas

 Data center